 Structural Editing

-Structural editing (also known as substantive editing) is utilised when a document requires more than a copy edit.
-It involves making substantive or structural changes to a document, whether a book manuscript, educational text, academic paper or business report/promotional material.
+Structural and developmental editing (also known as substantive editing) is utilised when a document requires more than a copy edit .
+It involves making substantive or structural changes and recommendations to a document, whether a book manuscript, educational text, academic paper or business report/promotional material.
 The terms structural and substantive editing are often used interchangeably.

 This level of editing can involve a structural review of: